 With the many things we do in life it can be difficult to maintain a daily Yoga practice for many of us.

-It has become an annual tradition for us to invite all practitioners to challenge themselves, to try to get out of the comfort zone.
-The challenge is for you to try practicing as if you were in Mysore, practically every day for at least 4 week.
+It has become an annual tradition for us to invite all practitioners to get out of the comfort zone.
+Join the challenge of practicing 5 days a week just like in Mysore and win one of the many prices!

-Right after the challenge you should keep the momementum and sign up for Grischa's Easter Ashtanga Intensive @ AYB (20-22 April)
+Right after the challenge you should keep the momentum and sign up for Grischa's Easter Ashtanga Intensive @ AYB (20-22 April)

 This year we have 3 levels of winning the challenge, they just differ in the number of weeks.